Frequently Asked Questions

 Does OIO work on campus-wide projects?

 Yes, OIO engages with departments in Enterprise Support Services, all three schools and each KUMC campus.

 What is included in Enterprise Support Services?

 OIO uses the Baldrige Performance Excellence Criteria.
-The goal of the Baldrige approach is performance excellence through results-oriented continuous improvement.
+The goal of the Baldrige framework is performance excellence through results-oriented continuous improvement.
 An objective system of measurement and analysis of results is key to the framework.
 OIO looks at data, metrics and outcomes in addition to processes and performance.
 OIO commits to making these data and outcomes transparent and available to the campus community so that we can all work on continuous improvement together.
 For more information on the Baldrige criteria, see www.nist.gov/baldrige/